kmsbin/sqlitec/README.md

 This plugin works on any operating system and can be used with [sqflite](https://pub.dev/packages/sqflite) and [sqflite_common_ffi](https://pub.dev/packages/sqflite_common_ffi).
 ## Features

-Use this plugin in your dart application to:
+Use this plugin in your Dart application to:
-- Create classes from you tables.
+- Automatically generate Dart classes from your database tables.
-- Call your queries as a simple dart method ensuring type safety.
+- Call your queries as simple, type-safe Dart methods.
+- Enjoy type-safe query arguments, ensuring correct types at compile time.
-- Consume data from your database without need to worry about type casting and all the boilerplate.
+- Work with your database easily, without manual type casting or boilerplate code.

 ## Getting started